 Brad Berry knows the recruiting trail can be a grind.
-The second-year head coach of the University of North Dakota men’s hockey team recalled one harrowing adventure many years ago.
+The head coach of the University of North Dakota men’s hockey team recalled one harrowing adventure many years ago.

 In the wee hours of the morning, Berry and then-fellow assistant Dave Hakstol were coming home from a scouting trip in Denver, Colorado.
 The roads were less than friendly.

 “We hit some black ice and we went through the ditch,” Berry said.
 “We went through one side of the interstate and then through the other side.
 Then we went through a corn field and got back on the highway.”

 They stopped at the nearest gas station and checked the tires and fuel levels – never mind the front corner panel that was no longer on the car.
 Then back on the road for the remaining 10 hours back home.